Mate Sound the Pump...

 Job.14.
 10.

-The next five plaques (above) have the verse reference at the top.
-The one with the broken corner, from the York Museums collection, has a 'London' impressed mark with an anchor, which Bell attributes to Middlesbrough Pottery (1834–1844).
-However, the plaque is of a form, and has a quality of lustre, associated with John Carr.
-Carr also used London impressed marks, most likely on items destined for a London distributor.
+The plaques above have the verse reference at the top.
+The first plaque is of a larger size and attributed to Seaham Pottery.
+The fourth plaque has the John Carr & Sons impress.
+The fifth has a 'London' impressed mark with an anchor.
+Carr used London impressed marks, most likely on items destined for a London distributor.
 (Click here to find out more about the London impressed mark.)
+The other plaques are unmarked.
+The white plaque was likely sold as a factory second.

 Job.
 14. 10